 Effort should be made to locate broad geographic and work-related representation, working with current officers and District Directors.

-Prepare a ballot with the names of all nominees and a short biographical sketch of each no later than 30 days, in even numbered years.
+Prepare a ballot with the names of all nominees and a short biographical sketch of each no later than 30 daysprior to opening the voting period.

-The candidate receiving the plurality of votes (the most) cast for each elective position shall become the holder of the position at the final business meeting of the O&M Division held at the TAER state conference in the even numbered years.
+The candidate receiving the plurality of votes (the most) cast for each elective position shall become the holder of the position at the final business meeting of the O&M Division held at the TAER state conference.

+In the event that the TAER state conference can not be held in person; a special election will be held electronically.
+This election must follow the timeline for soliciting nominees and remain open for twenty-one (21) days.

 In the event of a tie vote in the election for any office, lot shall thereon decide the election.
 Lot refers to a randomly drawing from the names of tied candidates by the Nominations Committee chair, witnessed by another Division Member.